aiSTROM -- A roadmap for developing a successful AI strategy: Introduction

 The AI strategic road map tool (aiSTROM) presented in this article offers a concrete roadmap for managers who want to start integrating AI in the organization, as well as developers doing smaller-scale assignments, and consultants overseeing AI projects.
-In the next section, we will introduce some background history of AI and why companies need to think about AI strategies now.
+In the next section, some background history of AI is introduced, together with why companies need to think about AI strategies now.
 This is followed by an outline of the aiSTROM framework, which starts by creating a list of potential AI projects, evaluating data strategies, organizing AI development, being aware of technological choices, considering risks and benefits, defining KPIs, and finally, enabling a cultural shift to stimulate AI adoption.